Wawavoun/Apple-II-FPU-board/Software/README.md

 1_ compile library sources (after adjusting the FPU address into am9511.mac) m80 = am9511.mac/L --> am9511.rel
 m80 =apu.mac/L --> apu.rel

 The address to use depend of the slot you use into the Apple II.
 I have use slot 1.
+Be careful that address are not the same in 6502 mode and in Z80 mode.

 2_ create the library
 lib80 libapu.rel=am9511.rel,apu.rel/e --> libapu.rel